projectcalico/calico/master/security/service-accounts.md

 #### Use smallest set of permissions required

-Service accounts are controlled by RBAC so you can grant permissions to trusted entities (code and/or people).
+Operations on service accounts are controlled by RBAC, so you can grant permissions only to trusted entities (code and/or people) to create, modify, or delete service accounts.
 To perform any operation in a workload, clients are required to authenticate with the Kubernetes API server.

 If you do not explicitly assign a service account to a pod, it uses the default ServiceAccount in the namespace.